 - Operate in the Public Cloud or on premises.
 Flexibility, cost and ease of use make software-defined infrastructure valuable to an IT organization.
 That should apply not just to IT assets you have on premises, but also those you rely on in the cloud.
 If you’re looking at a software-defined solution that disrupts your cloud strategy, keep looking.

 These are all critical for IT organizations to realize the value of Software-Defined Servers and complete their vision of a truly software-defined data center.
 And they are the core guiding principles that TidalScale used when pioneering Software-Defined Servers.
-Find out more by reading our whitepaper, Guide to Software-Defined Servers in the Data Center featuring research from Gartner.
+Find out more by reading our latest whitepaper, The Next Wave: Implementing Intelligent Infrastructure with Software-Defined Servers, featuring research from Gartner.

 Or contact us for a customized demo of TidalScale software.